TeddyGavi/Resume/README.md

 ## PROFESSIONAL  SUMMARY

 > A software engineer with a decade of experience installing and documenting complex electrical systems.
-Utilizing strong problem-solving and collaboration skills, I implement successful front-end and back-end solutions.
-I am exploring AI/ML to provide solutions in an unbiased way.
+I am a skilled problem-solver and agile collaborator adept at implementing full-stack solutions.
+Currently, I am contributing to Open-source NPOs while exploring AI/ML.

 ## SKILLS